bhuvangolhar/Data-Structures-and-Algorithms/Loops/for.each_loop.md

 **Key Points:**

-– The for-each loop is ideal for **read-only access** to elements of arrays or collections.
+– The for-each loop is ideal for *read-only access* to elements of arrays or collections.

-– It **cannot modify** the underlying structure of a collection (e.g., cannot remove elements during iteration).
+– It *cannot modify* the underlying structure of a collection (e.g., cannot remove elements during iteration).

-– It **does not use an index**, so you cannot directly access the position of an element.
+– It *does not use an index*, so you cannot directly access the position of an element.

-– It helps prevent **off-by-one errors** common in traditional for loops.
+– It helps prevent *off-by-one errors* common in traditional for loops.

-– Internally, the loop uses the **Iterator** interface for collections and **index-based iteration** for arrays.
+– Internally, the loop uses the *Iterator* interface for collections and *index-based iteration* for arrays.
-.